Georgia stun Wales with victory in Cardiff

 The Cardiff crowd of 63,585 gave their verdict on the entertainment value on show as they produced their own Mexican wave.

-Macleod was replaced by Taulupe Faletau who was playing his 99th international for Wales and the British and Irish Lions.
+Macleod was replaced by Taulupe Faletau, who was playing his 99th international for Wales and the British and Irish Lions.

 Faletau was soon followed onto the field by Exeter lock Dafydd Jenkins as the 19-year-old lock won his first cap.